Tropical Storm Elsa weakens and slows, but a tropical storm watch is in effect for South Florida - KESQ

 Tropical Storm Elsa weakens and slows, but a tropical storm watch is in effect for South Florida

-The hurricane center said the latest data from a reconnaissance aircraft showed Elsa was moving west-northwest at 14 mph with maximum sustained winds of 65 mph.
-Its center was located 110 miles east-southeast of Kingston, Jamaica.
+The hurricane center said Elsa was moving west-northwest at 14 mph with maximum sustained winds of 60 mph.
+Elsa’s tropical storm force winds extend outward up to 115 miles from its center.

 Late Saturday, the storm battered parts of the Dominican Republic and Haiti with heavy rain and high winds as its center passed to the south.

+Two people died in the Dominican Republic as Elsa lashed the Caribbean island on Saturday, the country’s Emergency Operations Center (COE) said.

+In separate incidents, heavy winds caused walls to collapse in Bahoruco, killing a 15-year-old, and in Bani, killing a 75-year-old, COE reported.

-Elsa is expected to move near Jamaica and parts of eastern Cuba on Sunday, the hurricane center said.
+Elsa is moving very near Jamaica and parts of eastern and central Cuba on Sunday, the hurricane center said, where tropical storm conditions are expected and hurricane conditions are possible later Sunday and at night.

-The forecast is less certain after Sunday, meteorologists said, but Elsa could bring heavy rain and gusty winds to South Florida next week as a tropical storm — including the site of the deadly Surfside condo collapse.
+The forecast is less certain after Sunday, meteorologists said, but Elsa could bring heavy rain and gusty winds to South Florida this week as a tropical storm — including at the site of the deadly Surfside condo collapse.

-The hurricane center issued a tropical storm watch late Saturday for the Florida Keys, from Craig Key westward to the Dry Tortugas.
-The watch means tropical storm conditions, including sustained winds of at least 39 mph, are possible within 48 hours.
+The hurricane center issued a tropical storm warning for the Florida Keys, from Craig Key west to Dry Tortugas.
+Meanwhile, a tropical storm watch has been issued from Craig Key east to Ocean Reef, and for the southwest coast of Florida, from Flamingo north to Bonita Beach.

-Tropical storm winds will likely reach South Florida Sunday night into Monday morning.
-The exact track and intensity of the storm are still somewhat uncertain.

-However, there is growing confidence the storm will track near or up the western coast of Florida, first moving through the Florida Keys on Monday and then reaching northern parts of Florida by Wednesday.
+In addition, the tropical storm watch for south Florida now extends to the Anclote River, which includes Tampa Bay, according to the National Hurricane Center.

+Additionally, a storm surge watch is in effect for the west coast of Florida from Bonita Beach northward to the Suwannee River and includes Tampa Bay.

 Florida Gov. Ron DeSantis issued a state of emergency for 15 counties on Saturday ahead of Elsa.
 He encouraged residents to begin preparation efforts, including stocking their disaster supply kits with a week’s worth of supplies and coming up with a disaster plan.